 An existing site can still be useful, even if it needs major work.
 The first step is looking at what should be kept, improved, redirected, rewritten, or rebuilt.

 Before rebuilding, the firm should understand what is working, what is missing, and what may be difficult to control.
-That might mean protecting useful rankings, rewriting weak pages, improving intake tracking, fixing ownership problems, updating branding, or creating a clearer structure for future content.
+Existing rankings, inquiry patterns, weak pages, ownership questions, and access issues can all affect the plan.

 Should law firm website design in Abilene, TX, include SEO?